ludicroushq/patchworks/README.md

 ### CLI Usage

-- `patchworks update` runs the same sync logic against the current repository.
-Use options like `--token`, `--repository`, `--branch-name`, or `--base-branch` to override environment values when invoking locally or from custom automation.
-By default it leaves changes in your working tree so you can inspect them before committing; add `--commit true --push true --pr true` to mimic the GitHub Action end-to-end.
+- `patchworks update` runs the same sync logic against the current repository and leaves the changes in your working tree so you can review them before committing.
+Add `--json` when you want structured metadata for scripts.
 - `GITHUB_TOKEN` (or `--token`) must have permission to push branches and create pull requests.

 The generated workflow grants `contents: write` and `pull-requests: write`, checks out the repository with `fetch-depth: 0`, and exposes `GITHUB_TOKEN` to the action.
 Advanced users can override behaviour with environment variables such as `PATCHWORKS_BASE_BRANCH`, `PATCHWORKS_BRANCH_NAME`, `PATCHWORKS_GIT_NAME`, and `PATCHWORKS_GIT_EMAIL`.